raycast/extensions/extensions/auto-quit-app/README.md

 # Auto Quit App

-Automatically quit the application when the application window is closed and it does not have any windows(auto run every 10 minutes).
+Automatically quit the application after all windows are closed(auto run every 10 minutes).

 You can set whether to automatically quit the following applications in the command's preferences.